Ensono/stacks-azure-data/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

 the workspace.
 If this is not possible, then a virtual machine will need to be set up within the transit subnet.
 Users will then need to RDP into the VM and access the workspace via that.

-Within Stacks setup, the Databricks is provisioned with VNet injection, while leaving the workspace UI open.
+Within the default Stacks deployment, the Databricks is provisioned with VNet injection, while leaving the workspace UI open.
 This is to improve developer experience in case there is no networking/VPN set up properly configured in a target subscription.

 Enabling public workspace access only opens access to the UI via public internet.
 Access is still restricted based on the IAM policy.